 - Extensive surveillance cameras, including in hallways

-- Enhanced security guard presence throughout the facility with special attention to entrances and elevators
+- Enhanced security guard presence throughout the facility, with particular attention to entrances and elevators

 - Metal detectors at entrances and elevators

-- Airport-security screening of guests prior to entering the facility
+- Airport security screening of guests before entering the facility

 - Luggage screening

-- Training for non-security personages to recognize elements that might point to suspicious activity
+- Training for non-security personnel to recognize elements that might point to suspicious activity

 Hotels are expected to have trained security personnel.
-The facilitation of this expectation means that the hotel hires only those who are previously active in security protection or have someone who is authorized by the hotel train them.
+The facilitation of this expectation means that the hotel hires only those previously active in security protection or has someone authorized by the hotel to train them.
 Using low-cost third-party contractors to maintain security might leave the hotel open to a legal claim.

 Communication With Law Enforcement

-In situations where guests are confronted by a gunman at a hotel, the facility must arrange for immediate and effective communication with law enforcement.
+When guests are confronted by a gunman at a hotel, the facility must arrange for immediate and effective communication with law enforcement.
 If a guest arouses the suspicions of security personnel, a plan to have police present when the guest is confronted might be a way to keep everyone safe.
-In the worst case scenario, confronting a guest who is armed might lead to other guests being harmed if gunfire were to ensue.
-In addition, if household staff notices a disturbing element in a guest room, they should be trained to leave the room and report directly to security.
+In the worst-case scenario, confronting a guest who is armed might lead to other guests being harmed if gunfire were to ensue.
+In addition, if household staff notice a disturbing element in a guest room, they should be trained to leave the room and report directly to security.

-Foreseeability plays an important part in determining liability.
+Foreseeability plays an integral part in determining liability.
 If an act that caused traumatic injury or wrongful death was reasonably foreseeable, the defendant may be liable for the damages the plaintiff or victim suffered.
-Security plans need to include direct and quick notification of local authorities when an assault occurs.
+Security plans must include direct and quick notification of local authorities when an assault occurs.

 Sacramento Wrongful Death Lawyer

-As an injury lawyer, I have helped many Californians, including Sacramento, who were facing financial hardship due to a catastrophic injury or wrongful death.
-My team and I work hard to ensure that you receive the compensation you need to pay medical expenses and replace lost wages and get back on your feet.
-If a family member has died, it helps you to pay funeral and other end of life expenses as well as receive compensation for the funds the decedent would have contributed to the household expenses or even college costs for children in the family.
+As an injury lawyer, I have helped many Californians, including Sacramento, who faced financial hardship due to a catastrophic injury or wrongful death.
+My team and I work hard to ensure you receive the compensation you need to pay medical expenses, replace lost wages, and get back on your feet.
+If a family member has died, it helps you pay for the funeral and other end-of-life expenses and receive compensation for the funds the decedent would have contributed to the household expenses or even college costs for children in the family.

-If you want to know more about me and my practice, just go to Yelp, Google or Avvo to see what prior clients have had to say.
+If you want to know more about me and my practice, go to Yelp, Google, or Avvo to see what prior clients have said.
 You can also look at some of the verdicts and settlements I have won for clients.